jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 .vagrant folder should be located at the top level of the cloned makahiki repository, where the Vagrantfile is.

-Importing Makahiki as an Eclipse project when it has also been set up as the Vagrant shared directory allows you to modify Makahiki source files on your host machine, then deploy the changes in your Vagrant virtual machine immediately.
+Importing the makahiki directory as an Eclipse project when the makahiki directory is also the Vagrant shared directory allows you to modify Makahiki source files on your host machine, then deploy the changes in your Vagrant virtual machine immediately.

 1. Open Eclipse.
 2. When prompted to select a workspace, select the directory that you cloned the